-(3) - NYS and EPA have promulgated a drinking water arsenic standard of 10 parts per billion.
+(2) - NYS and EPA have promulgated a drinking water arsenic standard of 10 parts per billion.
 While your drinking water meets the standard for arsenic, it does contain low levels of arsenic.
 The standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 EPA continues to research the health effect on low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.

-(4) - No MCL has been established for sodium.
+(3) - No MCL has been established for sodium.
 However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets.

-(5) - The District operates three wells, Nos.
-2, 4-1 and 4-2, that exceed the MCL for iron.
-Iron is essential for maintaining good health.
+(4) - Iron is essential for maintaining good health.
 However, too much iron can cause adverse health effects.
 Drinking water with very large amounts of iron can cause nausea, vomiting, diarrhea, constipation and stomach pain.
 These effects usually diminish once the elevated iron exposure is stopped.
 A small number of people have a condition called hemochromatosis, in which the body absorbs and stores too much iron (sometimes called "iron overload") and should be aware of their overall iron intake.
 The New York State standard for iron in drinking water is 0.3 milligrams per liter, and is based on iron's effects on the taste, odor and color of the water.
 People with hemochromatosis may be at greater risk for health effects.
 The District adds a sequestering agent to the water to a maintain iron in a soluble state to minimize discolored water and staining of laundry.